Is online instruction a good fit for my student?

 Fiddle?
 Violin?
 What's the difference?

 This is a great question!
 The instrument is the same, no matter what we call it.
 The difference is in the songs you play on the instrument!
 Fiddle music is a huge part of American music, going back for hundreds of years.
-Bluegrass, Western Swing, Folk, Country, Jazz, and Texas Fiddle music are just some of the genres that rely heavily on the fiddle.
+Bluegrass, Western Swing, Folk, Celtic, Old-time, Cajun, Country, Jazz, and Texas Fiddle music are just some of the genres that rely heavily on the fiddle.
 While learning notation (reading music) is an important skill for any musician, our teaching methods rely on ear-training and a unique form of tablature developed especially for the fiddle.
 We have also adapted this for guitar, and it is a simple method that will have you playing songs right from the first lesson!
 Reading music for fiddle is something that we teach later, once the student has mastered the mechanics of the instrument.